stablyio/zusd-ethereum/zusd-token/README.md

 ## Owner

-The Owner which acts as the administrator for the other smart contracts will be an existing battle-tested multisig wallet implementation from Gnosis: https://github.com/Gnosis/MultiSigWallet
+The Owner which acts as the administrator for the other smart contracts will be an existing battle-tested smart contract multisig wallet (possibly from Gnosis: https://github.com/Gnosis/MultiSigWallet)

-The Owner will have at least 3 parties, the Dealer, the Trust, and Stably.
+The Owner will have at least 3 parties, the Admin, the Trust, and Stably.
 Any transactions taken by the owner will require at least 2 of 3 approval.
 The threshold may be increased if more participants are added.

 ## Proxy